 In essence, children’s bodies are still growing.
 According to the American Lung Association, the largest portion — nearly 80% of the air sacs needed to perform proper lung functions — will develop after birth.
 Further, children do not act like adults, and their behavior patterns can make them vulnerable to environmental factors.
 Generally, children are more susceptible to health risks and have a much harder time processing toxins than adults.
-For instance, children eat, breath and drink more relative to their size than adults, and they tend to have more hand to mouth contact — making themselves more vulnerable to infection.
+For instance, children eat, breathe and drink more relative to their size than adults, and they tend to have more hand-to-mouth contact — making themselves more vulnerable to infection.

-- Increase of long and short term respiratory problems
+- Increase in long and short-term respiratory problems

 - Eye irritation

 Signs your children may be affected by poor IAQ: